-The 37th Annual BC Elders Gathering, a celebration acknowledging and bestowing respect, gratitude and honour, hosted by Lheidli T’enneh Nation, will bring over five thousand Elders to Prince George on July 8, 9, 10, and 11, 2013.
+The 37th Annual BC Elders Gathering, a celebration acknowledging and bestowing respect, gratitude and honour, hosted by Lheidli T’enneh Nation, will bring over five thousand Elders to Prince George on July 9, 10, and 11, 2013.
+Day 1 will take place at CN Centre and day 2 & 3 will take place at UNBC.

 An Elders Gathering is held so Elders can come together and take their rightful place as advisors, teachers and leaders.
 Many Elders are involved in and contribute to their communities.
 They participate in meetings, workshops and various events to support the youth, education committees, Band Councils and others.
 The knowledge of the Elders is combined through working together to plan for today, tomorrow and long into the future.